Are there any other Content Mills like Textbroker?

 A lot of clients seem to complain about the quality of the writers, so if you are a competent writer – you could be favorited and then be asked for personally and build up a client base.

-A great difficulty with iwriter is getting your first jobs.
+A great difficulty that many people find with iwriter, is getting your first jobs.

-As you start off at an entry level and there are hardly any jobs available at this stage.
+As you start off at an entry level and there can be a limited amount available at this stage.

 However, that course currently costs $199 and with the low pay, it would take you a long time to recuperate that investment.